-- The most significant figure of the millennium. - Almost single-handedly willed the Reformation to be. - Pursued a monastic life, to fulfill a vow (made in a thunderstorm) - Gradually became dissatisfied with what Rome had to offer, especially after a pilgrimage to Rome. - Viewed God as austere and exacting, was extremely sensitive to his sins and fearful of fiery judgment. - Granted the doctor of theology degree in 1512 a prestigious position, he was "professor of theology" at the University of Wittenberg until his death. - 1513-1518 lectured on Psalms, Romans, Galatians, Hebrews and Titus, and experienced his conversion at this time. - 1515 he wasappointed pastor of the City Church of Wittenberg, where he ministered until his death.
+- The most significant figure of the millennium. - Almost single-handedly caused the Reformation. - Pursued a monastic life, to fulfill a vow (made in a thunderstorm) - Gradually became dissatisfied with what Rome had to offer, especially after his pilgrimage there. - Viewed God as austere & exacting, was extremely sensitive to his sins and fearful of judgment. - Granted the doctor of theology degree in 1512 a prestigious position, he was "professor of theology" at the University of Wittenberg.

 "I began to understand that in this verse [Rom.
-1:17] the 'righteousness of God' means the way in which a righteous person lives through a gift of God - that is, by faith.
-I began to understand that this verse means that the righteousness of God is revealed through the Gospel, but it is a passive righteousness - that is, it is that by which the merciful God makes us righteous by faith, as it is written: 'The righteous person lives by faith.'
+1:17] the 'righteousness of God' means the way... a righteous person lives through a gift of God - that is, by faith.
+I began to understand that this verse means that the righteousness of God is revealed through the Gospel, but it is a passive righteousness - ...that by which the merciful God makes us righteous by faith...
 All at once I felt that I had been born again and entered into paradise itself through open gates.
 Immediately I saw the whole of Scripture in a different light."